 Specifically SALB objectives are to:

-Compile authoritative GIS dataset worldwide for administrative boundaries and names at first and second level below national, at 1 million scale;
+Compile a complete and consistent authoritative GIS dataset worldwide for administrative boundaries and names at first and second level below national, at 1 million scale;

-Identify and maintain of contact information of the National Geospatial Information Authorities responsible for administrative boundaries and names; and
+Identify and maintain contact information details of the National Geospatial Information Authorities responsible for administrative boundaries and names validation; and

 Maintain an overview of historical changes of national administrative units and names.